 This roasted turkey breast is coated in a savory garlic and herb butter, then baked to golden brown perfection.
 The perfect quick and easy option for a holiday meal or everyday dinner!

 When I’m feeding a crowd for the holidays, I make a whole roasted turkey.
 When I’m entertaining a smaller group, I opt for something like roasted cornish hen or roasted turkey breast instead.
 This is the best turkey breast I’ve ever had, it’s tender, flavorful and juicy – no dry meat here!
-Don’t forget the Instant Pot cranberry sauce on the side!
+Don’t forget the Instant Pot cranberry sauce and homemade dinner rolls on the side!

 Garlic and herb roasted turkey breast in a baking dish with a rosemary garnish.